Did the holidays leave you with a debt hungover?

-The first step to getting rid of your debt hungover is to stop with the guilt, the blame, and the regrets.
+The first step to getting rid of your debt hangover is to stop with the guilt, the blame, and the regrets.
 It is time to shift your focus from debt to solutions.

 Step Two: Track Your Spending

 Yes, it is time to tight up for a bit and track all of your spendings.
 This will require creating a budget or spending plan.
 Don't know how to do this?
-I am opening my minicourse on How to Become Financially Fit By Creating a Spending...
+If you want more information about how to get back on...

 The number one reason couples split up and ended in divorce is Money.

 One reason is that they have a different point of views on how to manage the finances.
 The other reason is that they both have weak money habits and cannot handle it correctly.